Glimesh/company/Weekly Blog/March 2021/Glimcap8.md

 ### Persistent bugs

 There are fixes planned for all of these bugs, but some are taking a little more time than others due to them proving elusive and hard to reproduce.
+We may have a potential fix for the chat scrolling so keep an eye out if you still see this bug.

 * Chat scrolling
 * Streams ‘going offline’